spiddeer/M365-Scripts/README.md

 ```

 ### 2️⃣ Install Prerequisites
-Ensure you have the necessary PowerShell modules installed:
+Ensure you have the necessary PowerShell modules installed before running the scripts.

 #### SharePoint Online Management Shell
 ```powershell